sintefore/TimeStruct.jl/docs/src/contribute.md

 ## [File a bug report](@id con-bug_rep)

-One approach to contributing to `TimeStruct` is through filing a bug report as an *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* when unexpected behaviour is occuring.
+One approach to contributing to `TimeStruct` is through filing a bug report as an *[issue](https://github.com/sintefore/TimeStruct.jl/issues/new)* when unexpected behaviour is occurring.

 When filing a bug report, please follow the following guidelines: